Skip to content

 Jon Hubal

 Having a Mini Split is excellent!
-Until you have a leak...especially if it's a brand new mini split leaking water.
+Until you have a leak...especially if it's a new mini-split leaking water.

 5 Reasons for Mini Split Leaking Water